jdh8/wbridge5.book/README.md

 collate the bidding system in this book.
 I have also done a [collation][bss] in [*Full Disclosure*][fd] format.

+The topic of this book is mainly bidding because playing is somewhat universal.
+Playing depends not on how to bid but on meaning of every bid.
+There are so many experts and books for playing that writing one more book is infeasible for me.

+Wbridge5 has a 2/1 bidding system with French flavors, as it originates from France.
+Some French conventions greatly improves bidding structure from *the* American, so Wbridge5 incorporates them.
+Others not so profitable are not included in Wbridge5.

 [allevy]: https://allevybridge.com/allevy/computerbridge/index.htm
 [bss]: https://github.com/jdh8/Wbr5.bss
 [fd]: http://www.bridgebase.com/help/3/topics/fulldisclosurefileformat/text/intro.html